SNAS/openbmp/README.md

 News
 ----
+### Jul-23-2015
+**New release 0.10.0 is available.** Starting in **0.11.0** the collector will forward all messages (parsed and raw) to Apache Kafka.
+Anyone wishing to interact with the data can do so via simple kafka consumer clients.
+MySQL is being moved into a consumer app, so same over functionality with MySQL will be maintained.
+In addition to MySQL, a flat file example app will be created so others can see how easy it is to interact with the data.
+Other apps can be written by anyone, which includes Cassandra, Postgres, Apache Spark, etc.

+New branch [0.10-0-mysql](https://github.com/OpenBMP/openbmp/tree/0.10.0-mysql) has been created for support/bug fixes only.
+New features will be in the master branch.

+Kafka integration is available today via the development branch [0.11.0-kafka-dev](https://github.com/OpenBMP/openbmp/tree/0.11.0-kafka-dev).
+This will be merged into the master branch after MySQL consumer app is available.

 ### Jun-04-2015
 > #### UPGRADE YOUR SCHEMA for this release
 New release 0.9.0 is available.
 See [release-0.9.0](docs/release_notes/release-0.9.0.md) for more details.